Football: England, France hammer minnows as Ronaldo shines for Portugal

 Captain Ronaldo, making his 160th international appearance, scored four as Portugal won 5-1 in Vilnius and strengthened their position in Group B after a sluggish start.

 For Ronaldo it was a second hat-trick in three internationals.
-The victory over Lithuania, 130th in the world rankings, kept brought Portugal five points behind Ukraine at the top of Group B, with a game in hand.
+The victory over Lithuania, 130th in the world rankings, kept Portugal five points behind Ukraine at the top of Group B.

+Portugal, who opened the group with home draws aghainst Ukraine and Serbia, started their recovery with a victory in Belgrade on Saturday.
+They have a game in hand on all the other teams in the group.

+"We were better, we are better, and we won because of it," said Fernando Santos, the Portugal coach.
+"We kept the pace after the win at Serbia, otherwise this triumph would make no sense, and we are closer."

 Vytautas Andriuskevicius scored the hosts' only goal before William Carvalho added a fifth for the reigning champions at the end.